jamiesonbecker/fillup.js/README.md

 *FillUp is a tiny (1 line!) jQuery plugin and pure HTML templater.* That's right...
 250 bytes!

-The short story is that it just clones a source div and fills up the destination div with that copy -- and the long story is only slightly more complicated that that.
+The short story is that it just clones a source div and fills up the destination div with that copy -- and the long story is only slightly more complicated than that.

 How is this useful?
 -------------------